mxyx0412/TheOtherUs/README.md

 ## Blackmailer
 ### **Team: Impostors**
-The Blackmailer is an Impostor who has the ability to silence someone during a meeting..
+The Blackmailer is an Impostor who has the ability to silence someone during a meeting.

 **NOTE:**
 The Blackmailer has a special ability that allows them to see who they are targeting, even if lights are out, camo is active, etc.